 a.
-The student must contact the Instructor in the course to discuss the grade.b.
-If still unsatisfied, the student should discuss the grade with the Department Head/designee.
+The student must contact the instructor in the course to discuss the grade.

-c.
-If still dissatisfied, the student writes a formal letter of appeal to the Dean of the Campus where the course was taught stating the exact nature of the appeal, and the reasons for the appeal.
-The Campus Dean will arrange for a meeting of the Academic Appeals Committee.
+b.
+If still unsatisfied, the student should discuss the grade with the department dean. c.
+If still dissatisfied, the student writes a formal letter of appeal to the Director of Student Services on the campus where the course was taught stating the exact nature of the appeal, and the reasons for the appeal.
+The Campus Director of Student Affairs will arrange for a meeting of the Academic Appeals Committee.
 This committee is described under Academic Appeals.

-DROP/ADD REINSTATEMENT PERIOD LTC IS1930.140
+DROP/ADD REINSTATEMENT PERIOD NLTCC 1.140